ibrahim0814/cs4278-final/README.md

-## Project: Principles of Software Engineering
+## Final Project: Principles of Software Engineering

-### Web Application for San Diego Jamaat
+This site is built with

+- GatsbyJS
+- Firebase
+- ReactJS
+- React Bootstrap
+- Firebase (backend)